pat-ushie/FlexiSAF-Student-Enrolment/README.txt

 I had to run with a couple of assumptions:

-(1) For a proper balance on my design, I had to create entities for User and Department along with their corresponding services.
+(1) For a proper balance on my design, I took the liberty of creating entities for User and Department along with their corresponding services.

 (2) Date format over the wire is required to follow the format: YYYY-MM-dd:hh:mm to align with the example given in the challenge.